xrfe/feaxr.github.io/README.md

 # Our Vision

-We believe the future of engineering lies in **intelligent Digital Twins**—virtual representations of physical systems that continuously assist with analysis, prediction, monitoring, and optimization.
+We believe the future of engineering lies in **Embodied Intelligent Digital Twins**—virtual representations of physical systems that continuously assist with analysis, prediction, monitoring, and optimization.

 By combining Artificial Intelligence with scientific computing and immersive visualization, Feaxr aims to make engineering tools more intuitive, interactive, and accessible.